New Year – New Resolutions – A Photographers New Years Resolutions

 When my grandchildren were born, I started taking lifestyle pictures of them.
 These are not posed portraits in anyway.
 Instead they are pictures of them doing everyday life.
 I do a book for each child from birthday to birthday.
 They include simple things like cuddling with grandma and grandpa, places we go, and activities they do.
 It’s a great way to capture what they were interested in each year and preserve these memories.
 The books are printed each year in an 8×8 size.

-Expand my photography business through more travel and regular picture taking
+Expand my photography blogging through more travel and regular picture taking

 So far I’m thinking of trips to: